 Functional obsolescence can be present due to age, physical condition, poor layout and building orientation.
-As mentioned previously, the Brunswick property is 45 years old and the retail strip center property is 35 years old.
-These advanced ages, along with their associated deterioration described previously, contribute to their obsolescence in comparison to contemporary construction and development standards.
+Eleven (11) of the eighteen (18) non-public buildings in the Study Area were built between 1895 and 1958, making 61% of the structures in the Study Area between 66 to 159 years old.
+Advanced ages, along with their associated deterioration described previously, along with the outdated nature of some of their original intended uses, contribute to their obsolescence in comparison to contemporary construction and development standards.